SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/http/hello-microservice-python.html.md

 Uploading the "hello-microservice.zip" into the platform can be done via the UI.
 In the Administration application navigate to **Applications** > **Own applications** > **Add application** > **Upload ZIP file** and select **Subscribe**.

-For details on uploading a microservice ZIP file refer to Administration> Managing applications > Adding applications > [Administration > Managing applications > Adding applications > Uploading ZIP files](uploading-zip-files) in the User guide.
+For details on uploading a microservice ZIP file refer to [Administration > Managing applications > Adding applications > Uploading ZIP files](guides/users-guide/administration/managing-applications#uploading-zip-files) in the User guide.

 #### Using "microservice" script